A Guide to Being a Landlord in London

 London Property Hotspots for Landlords

-• SE16 postcodes.
-SE16 postcode areas, such as Rotherhithe, Surrey Quays, Canada Water and Bermondsey, offer good rental potential – with average yields of around 3.8% to 4.5%.
+• SE16 postcodes: SE16 postcode areas, such as Rotherhithe, Surrey Quays, Canada Water and Bermondsey, offer good rental potential – with average yields of around 3.8% to 4.5%.
 Locations such as Canada Water have enjoyed considerable redevelopment in recent years, which has boosted their tenant appeal considerably.
 Likewise, amenities like the Surrey Quays shopping centre have increased interest in these areas.

-What to Consider When Investing
+What to Consider When Investing in Rental Property in London

 Resources for London Landlords